Rajiunnabi/Admin-Dashboard/README.md

 <h2>Admin dashboard design</h2>

-<p><b>Admin dashboard design</b> is designed in Figma by following foundational and best practices for e-commerce dashboard UI design.
+<p><b>Admin dashboard</b> is designed in Figma by following foundational and best practices for e-commerce dashboard UI design.
 My goal is to create it as simple as possible and with a premium user interface.
 The complete design is created with the end user in mind.

 <h3>Features</h3>
 <ul>